ViachKakovskyi/kakovskyi.github.io/_posts/2017/09-september/2017-09-24-the-sql-i-love-part-1-scanning-large-table.md

 * **Filtered**: `200.00` vs `100.00`.
 The column indicates estimated the percentage of the table to be filtered before processing.
 Having the higher value is better.
 The value of `100.00` means that the query looks thru the whole table.
 For the 2nd query, the value is not constant and depends on the page number: if we ask 1st page the value of filtered column would be `1000000.00`.
 For the very last page, it would be `100.00`.
 * **Extra**: `NULL` vs `Using where`.
 Provides additional information about how MySQL resolves the query.
 Usage of `WHERE` on `PRIMARY` key make the query execution faster.

 I suspect that **join type** is the parameter of the query that made the largest contribution to performance to make the 3rd query faster.
-Another important thing is that the 2nd query is extremely dependent on the number of the page to scroll.
+Another important thing is that the 2nd query is extremely dependent on the number of the pages to scroll.
 More deep pagination is slower in that case.

 More guidance about understaing output for `EXPLAIN` command can be found in [the official documentation for your RDBMS](https://dev.mysql.com/doc/refman/5.6/en/explain-output.html){:target="_blank"}.